-Action: Install green bridges as road crossing structures for bats
+Install green bridges as road/railway crossing structures for bats

-Green bridges are bridges over roads that are covered in vegetation and usually planted with hedgerows and trees.
-They have been built as mitigation measures usually to guide larger mammals, such as deer, safely across wide roads.
-A study in Germany found 10 bat species used eight green bridges to fly over a road and also to forage (Bach & Müller-Stiess 2005).
+Green bridges are bridges over roads/railways that are covered in vegetation and usually planted with hedgerows and trees.
+They have been built as mitigation measures usually to guide larger mammals, such as deer, safely across wide roads or railways.
+A study in Germany found 10 bat species using eight green bridges to fly over a road and also to forage (Bach & Müller-Stiess 2005).
 However, the study has not been summarised here as it did not provide data that can be used to assess effectiveness, such as a control, or the proportion of bats not using the green bridges.
 The study described below reports the proportion of bats that are either using a green bridge to cross the road safely or are crossing the road below at risk of collisions with traffic.

-Bach L. & Müller-Stiess H. (2005) Fachbeitrag Fledermäuse an ausgewählten Grünbrücken.
+Bach L. & Müller-Stiess H. (2005) Technical article bats on selected green bridges.
+Efficiency of wildlife passages in Baden-Württemberg.
+Fachbeitrag Fledermäuse an ausgewählten Grünbrücken.
 Effizienzkontrolle von Wildtierpassagen in Baden-Württemberg (FE 02.220/2002/LR) In: Georgii B., Peters-Ostenberg E., Henneberg M., Herman M., Müller-Stiess H. & Bach L. (2007) Nutzung von Grünbrücken und anderen Querungsbauwerken durch Säugetiere.
 Gesamtbericht zum Forschungs- und Entwicklungsvorhaben 02.247/2002LR.

 Supporting evidence from individual studies